diegosrp/diegosrp.github.io/_posts/2025-01-20-terraform-azurerm-caf-enterprise-scale-core-lib-extending-mg.md

 You can also check the documentation through the repository's <a href="https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BExamples%5D-Assign-a-Built-in-Policy#libpolicy_assignmentspolicy_assignment_not_allowed_resource_typesjson" target="_blank">wiki</a>.

-We can review the definitions and associations of the policies/initiatives created by the module within each folder:
+We can review the definitions and associations of the policies/initiatives created by the module within each
-<a href="https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/tree/main/modules/archetypes/lib" target="_blank">Module Library</a>
+<a href="https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/tree/main/modules/archetypes/lib" target="_blank">Module Library</a> folder

+<a href="https://learn.microsoft.com/en-us/azure/governance/policy/concepts/assignment-structure" target="_blank">Azure Policy assignment structure</a>